-Another key aspect of the Company's modern manufacturing platform is the combination of its footprint of mega plants (facilities greater than 1.0 million square feet) that have a number of different products under one roof; mega zones where multiple facilities in close geographic proximity are managed as one large facility; and smaller strategically located facilities.
+Another key aspect of the Company's modern manufacturing platform is the combination of its footprint of mega plants (facilities greater than 1.0 million square feet) that produce a number of different products under one roof; mega zones where multiple facilities in close geographic proximity are managed as one large facility; and smaller strategically located facilities.
 The Company has continued to evolve its platform, equipping facilities to be product line agnostic, which enables the Company to maximize equipment utilization.
 Quad/Graphics believes that the large plant size of certain of its key printing facilities allows the Company to drive savings in certain product lines (such as magazines and catalogs) due to efficiencies of scale and from investments in automation and technology.
 Complementing its mega plant and mega zone footprints are smaller facilities, strategically located nearer to final distribution points for expedited delivery.
 This allows clients greater deadline flexibility for adjusting content or marketing strategy, especially for commercial products, direct mail and retail inserts.
-Its platform provides the Company with the flexibility to meet complex customer service requirements, such as quick turns for time-sensitive material, or when weather patterns threaten production or delivery in a specific area of the country.
+The Company's platform provides it with the flexibility to meet complex customer service requirements, such as quick turns for time-sensitive material, or when weather patterns threaten production or delivery in a specific area of the country.

 Quad/Graphics has also focused on investments in automation designed to reduce headcount and labor costs.
-Capital investments in advanced applications of robotics and automation and manufacturing process improvements have allowed the Company to lower personnel costs through attrition, reduction of overtime and temporary labor, and workforce reductions.
+Capital investments in advanced applications of robotics and automation and manufacturing process improvements have allowed the Company to lower personnel costs through attrition, decrease overtime and the use of temporary labor, and complete workforce reductions.

-To be the low-cost producer, Quad/Graphics makes a concerted effort to treat all costs as variable and maintains a stringent focus on achieving productivity improvements and sustainable cost reductions through a variety of continuous improvement programs in both manufacturing and administrative areas.
+To achieve its goal to be the industry's low-cost producer, Quad/Graphics makes a concerted effort to treat all costs as variable and maintains a stringent focus on achieving productivity improvements and sustainable cost reductions through a variety of continuous improvement programs in both manufacturing and administrative areas.
 The Company believes it is making progress toward this goal by remaining focused on:

-- the implementation of sustainable reductions in non-labor and indirect labor spending areas; - a disciplined approach to improving capacity utilization and productivity across the entire platform; and

-• a focused effort to take out direct costs through a variety of means, including the maximization of labor mix and the expansion of continuous improvement programs to reduce waste, eliminate redundancies and shorten cycle times.
+- the implementation of sustainable reductions in non-labor and indirect labor spending areas; - a disciplined approach to improving capacity utilization and productivity across the entire platform; and - a focused effort to take out direct costs through a variety of means, including the maximization of labor mix and the expansion of continuous improvement programs to reduce waste, eliminate redundancies and shorten cycle times.

 Finally, Quad/Graphics has invested in vertically-integrated, non-print capabilities to assist it in delivering lower costs for its clients, enhancing customer service levels, increasing flexibility and providing more aggregated services to each client.
 Such capabilities include data management, imaging, logistics and distribution, ink manufacturing, and equipment research and design.
-This vertical integration allows substantial control over critical links in the overall print supply chain, such as the Company's ink manufacturing capabilities, that help it control the quality, cost and availability of a key input in the printing process.
+This vertical integration allows substantial control over critical links in the overall print supply chain, such as the Company's ink manufacturing capabilities which help it control the quality, cost and availability of a key input in the printing process.

-Leading Mailing Distribution Capabilities
+Leading Mailing and Distribution Capabilities